 - Implanon (implant), make an appointment for discussion with a specialist nurse

 - IUD/IUS (coil), make an appointment for discussion with a GP

 - Emergency contraception (e.g. "morning after pill") make an urgent same day appointment with a nurse or GP

 The Buryfields GUM clinic in Guildford offers free and confidential screening and treatment for all sexual health issues.
 Appointments and walk-in clinics are available - details can be found on their website.

-If you are aged over 25 years old, a smear is recommended every 3 years - make an appointment with a nurse.
+If you are aged over 25 years old, a smear is recommended every 3 years.
+Please make an appointment with the nurse for a smear test.

 Abdominal pain/Stomach upset